Dahuage/skiplist/README.md

 # skiplist
-A skiplist in pure Python
+A skip list in pure Python